QuantumTarantino/ethereum_resources/README.md

 * [Ganache GUI](https://truffleframework.com/ganache) - Same as Ganache CLI.
 GUI version.
 Powered by Consensys.

+## Plugins and libraries

+* [Metamask](https://metamask.io/) - This plugin makes a bridge between your Ethereum account and your browser to interact with Dapps, contracts or simply make transaction with other accounts.

 * [Truffle](https://github.com/trufflesuite/truffle) - You can do lot of things with this npm package tool like compile your contracts, migrate it to any network and test it.
 Powered by Consensys

+* [web3.js](https://web3js.readthedocs.io/en/1.0/) - This library lets you interact from your Javascript code, with the Ethereum network (e.g., make transactions with a contract)

+* [web3.py](https://web3py.readthedocs.io/en/stable/) - Same as web3.js but for Python.

 ## Explorers